-APPENDIX A

-GENERAL GUIDELINES FOR CLASSIFICATION OF PRIORITY
+APPENDIX A GENERAL GUIDELINES FOR CLASSIFICATION OF PRIORITY

-ITEM EMERGENCY TD1 TD2 TD4 Poles Broken/severe undermining Serious cracks or deterioration/unauthorized attachment Serious checks or splits/woodpecker holes/decay Crossarms Broken Serious cracks or deteriora Significant rot Crossbrace Significant deterioration or broken cross brace Less significant cracks or deterioration Cribs Significant damage or deterioration of the crib timber or loss of rock Leaning Structures Line clearance in question or high risk of falling over Leaning over 2m Leaning between 0.5m - 1m Steel Towers Significant damage/deterioration to support structure or members.
+ITEM EMERGENCY TD1 TD2 TD4 Poles Broken/severe Serious cracks or deterioration/unauthorized attachment Serious checks or undermining splits/woodpecker holes/decay Crossarms Broken Serious cracks or deteriora Significant rot Crossbrace Significant deterioration or broken cross brace Less significant cracks or deterioration Cribs Significant damage or deterioration of the crib timber or loss of rock Leaning Structures Line clearance in question or high risk of falling over Leaning over 2m Leaning between 0.5m - 1m Steel Towers Significant damage/deterioration to support structure or members.
 Missing or significant deterioration or damage to signs or anti-climbing barrier Deterioration to support structure or members.
-Minor deterioration or damage to signs or anti-climbing barriers Guys / Guy Guards Preform Grips Broken or disconnected on angle or deadend structure Broken, buried, disconnected or severely corroded on other structures.
+Minor deterioration or damage to signs or anti-climbing barriers Guys / Guy Guards Preform Grips Broken or disconnected on angle or deadend structure Buried or severely corroded on angle or deadend structure.
+Missing guy guard (TD1 or TD2 depending on location, time of year) Broken, buried, disconnected or severely corroded on other structures.
 Missing ground attachment.
 Slack guys.
 Anchors / Rod Rod cut off or undermined on angle/deadend struc.
 Rod severely corroded or pulling out on angle/deadend structure Rod cut or anchor pulling out on other structure types or buried on any structure Suspension Insulator 50% or more defective in string or cracked/broken rod in composite insulator Less than 50% defective in string or damage/rod exposed in composite insulator Pintype / Linepost Insulators 50% or more of the skirts are chipped, cracked or otherwise damaged, or insulator is floating < 50% of the skirts are chipped, cracked or otherwise damaged Very loose insulator stud Minor defects - chipped, misaligned Loose insulator stud Hardware Missing or Damaged/Worn: High risk of causing interruption Missing or Damaged/Worn: Moderate risk of causing interruption Missing or Damaged/Worn: Low risk of causing interruption Ball Link Eye Bolts Visible wear in link, >50% worn Visible wear in link, <50% worn Conductor Saddle Clamps FleXall type, extreme wear in clevis bolt FleXall type, moderate wear in clevis bolt

-ITEM EMERGENCY TD1 TD2 TD4 Conductor Damage Vibration Dampers Sag causing public safety hazard More than 1⁄4 strands broke l en Bird caging.
-1 or 2 strands broken Failed or broken Overhead Groundwire Broken and/or severe clearance problem with conductor Frayed or broken strands Slack with minor clearance problem Structure Grounding Unsupported grounding in danger of contacting conductor Section missing or cut Section unsupported-no clearance problem Group Operated Disconnect Switch Moderate damage or deterioration to insulators/handle or other hardware.
+ITEM EMERGENCY TD1 TD2 TD4 Conductor Damage Sag causing public safety hazard More than 1⁄4 strands broke l en Bird caging.
+1 or 2 strands broken Vibration Dampers Failed or broken Overhead Groundwire Broken and/or severe clearance problem with conductor Frayed or broken strands Slack with minor clearance problem Structure Grounding Unsupported grounding in danger of contacting conductor Section missing or cut Section unsupported-no clearance problem Group Operated Disconnect Switch Lock/locking mechanism removed/damaged.
+Missing or significant deterioration or damage to signs.
+Missing or significant deterioration to ground connections or ground mats.
+Blades that are not fully opened or closed.
+Significant damage to insulators Moderate damage or deterioration to insulators/handle or other hardware.
 Less serious damage or deterioration to infrastructure or signs In Line Switches Blades not fully engaged or not fully open.
-Significant damage to insulators Less serious damage or deterioration of insulators, blades, hardware or another part of the switch Corrosion (any component) Severe cases Encroachments Active operations with clearance concerns (public safety hazard) and/or high risk of causing interruption (Emergency or TD1) Non-active operations with clearance problem Other encroachments on r-o-w Danger Trees Substantially leaning and high risk of falling and hitting line: TD1 or TD2 depending on situation Trees within easement that may contact line when felled High Trees/Brush Burnt trees close to line and trees that would pose hazard to person climbing tree.
-Energized trees.
-Trees close to line with no evidence of burning and pose no immediate hazard if climbed.
+Significant damage to insulators Less serious damage or deterioration of insulators, blades, hardware or another part of the switch Corrosion (any component) Severe cases Encroachments Active operations with clearance concerns (public safety hazard) and/or high risk of causing interruption (Emergency or TD1) Non-active operations with clearance problem Other encroachments on r-o-w Danger Trees Substantially leaning and hi line: TD1 or TD2 depending igh risk of falling and hitting g on situation Trees within easement that may contact line when felled High Trees/Brush Burnt trees close to line and hazard to person climbing tre • Trees close to line with no evidence of burning and pose no immediate hazard if climbed.